-This is a two year course where you will study 13 units over the full duration.
-8 units are mandatory and 4 units are externally assessed consisting of 3 exams and 1 assessed research porject.
+This is a two-year course where you will study 13 units over the full duration.
+8 units are mandatory and 4 units are externally assessed consisting of 3 exams and 1 assessed research project.

 In Year 1 you will study the following units:

-In Year 2 you will do one further exam and externally assessed research project.
-You will also do 5 other coursework based units.
+In Year 2 you will take one further exam and externally assessed research project.
+You will also complete 5 other coursework based units.